n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/HumanticAi/README.md

 ### 2. Humantic AI node (create: profile)

-This node will create a new profile in Humantic AI.
+This node will create a new profile for a candidate in Humantic AI.
 We will create a new profile using the LinkedIn URL of a candidate.

 1. First of all, you'll have to enter credentials for the Humantic AI node.
 You can find out how to do that [here](../../../credentials/HumanticAi/README.md).
-2. Enter the LinkedIn URL of a candidate in the ***User ID*** field.
+2. Enter the LinkedIn URL of the candidate in the ***User ID*** field.
 3. Click on ***Execute Node*** to run the node.

 In the screenshot below, you will notice that the node creates a new profile using the LinkedIn URL of the candidate.